India attends Moscow format of talks on Afghanistan | Law-Order

 - India

-India and several other countries on Wednesday called for creating a ''truly inclusive'' government in Kabul and eradicating terrorism from Afghan soil during their deliberations on the situation in that country under the Moscow format of consultations.
+India and several other countries have called for creating a ''truly inclusive'' government in Kabul and eradicating terrorism from Afghan soil during their deliberations on the situation in that country under the Moscow format of consultations.

 The Russian foreign ministry said the participants expressed a consolidated demand for the ''complete unfreezing'' of Afghanistan's assets by Washington.